-Prior to the onset of COVID-19, the CPG industry already had its challenges, and now brands face the fastest and largest shift in consumer behavior ever.
-The global pandemic has shaken the industry further, causing monumental disruption like nothing we've seen before.
+COVID-19 has posed the fastest and largest shift in consumer behavior ever.
+The global pandemic has shaken the global market, causing monumental disruption like nothing we've seen before.

 This report, in partnership with Nielsen, sets out to provide valuable insight into the future consumer by dissecting past and current behaviors.
 By better understanding how economic shock impacts consumer intentions and actions, companies can better plan for what's next.